steveklabnik/rust_for_rubyists/book/chapter-05.md

 because running without it gives an error message that implies you need it: give it a shot.
 Because our variables are typed, we have to convert the number in the `else` case to a string.
 In Ruby we'd just let it be a `Fixnum` if it was a number.
 Oh well.
+We'll talk more about them later.

 Because the `if` returns a value, we could also do something like this: